brooksrockett/psh/README.md

 #### Saving the Script:

-1. Save the following script content as `PSH.ps1` in your desired location.
+1. Save the .ps1 script file as `PSH.ps1` in your desired location.
 2. Open a PowerShell window and navigate to the directory containing `PSH.ps1`.

 #### Running the Script: